martijnpoppen/nl.lrvdlinden.rss-feed-reader/README.txt

-RSS Feed Reader voor Homey
+RSS Feed Reader for Homey

-Deze app geeft Homey de mogelijkheid om te reageren op de RSS Feed die jij hebt ingesteld.
+This app allows Homey to respond to the RSS Feed you set up.
-- Gebruik in flow om iets te triggeren, bijvoorbeeld spraak zodat Homey je vertelt wat er gebeurt.
+- Use in flow to trigger something, for example speech so Homey tells you what is happening.

-Gebruik ⚙
+Use ⚙
-- Installeer deze app op je Homey.
+- Install this app on your Homey.
-- Voeg RSS Feed Reader toe als een nieuw device.
+- Add RSS Feed Reader as a new device.
-- Ga naar de instellingen van je device en vul een rss feed in.
+- Go to your device's settings and enter an rss feed.

-Huidige functies: 🔧
+Current features 🔧
-- [x] Realtime meldingen (vergeet niet om een stroom aan te maken)
+- [x] Realtime notifications (don't forget to create a stream)

-Ondersteunde talen :netherlands:
+Supported languages :netherlands:
 en: English
 nl: Dutch
 de: German